AnthonySTZ/ImageFilters/README.md

 # Image Filters

 Create different filters on images such as blur, edge detect, greyscale,... to learn more about their algorithms.
-I don't really care about performance here that's why I used Python and not C/C++.
+I don't really care about performance here that's why I used Python and not C/C++ or GPU programming.

 ## Original Image